What Is Representative Bias?

 Representative bias often occurs based on preconceived notions of personal characteristics and attributes related to peoples’ appearances, attire, or personal habits.

-For instance, we may assume that someone who wears glasses and reads books is more likely to be an academic than a blue-collar worker.
+For example, we may assume that someone who wears glasses and reads books is more likely to be an academic than someone dressed in the attire of a blue-collar worker.
 We may believe that someone with multiple tattoos is unlikely to have a conservative outlook on life—or, conversely, that someone whose personal style and attire appears conservative is unlikely to have a liberal outlook on life.

 What are the implications of representative bias in the workplace?

-Whether the impressions we have of others are positive or negative there can be significant implications of representative bias in the workplace.
-This type of bias can influence decision-making, problem-solving, and risk assessment, and may result in inaccurate conclusions and poor judgment.
+Whether our impressions of others are positive or negative, representative bias can have significant implications in the workplace.
+This type of bias can influence decision-making, problem-solving, and risk assessment and may result in inaccurate conclusions and poor judgment.

-For instance, we may decide to hire someone who we believe exhibits positive traits or to not hire someone because we believe they exhibit negative traits.
-This type of bias can occur at every stage along the employee life cycle.
+For instance, we may decide to hire someone who exhibits positive traits or not to hire someone because we believe they exhibit negative traits based on our representative biases.
+This type of bias can occur at every stage along the employee lifecycle.

 How can organizations minimize the impact of representative bias?

-To minimize the impact of representative bias in the workplace organizations can take a number of actions like instituting:
+To minimize the impact of representative bias in the workplace organizations can take a number of actions, including:

-• Diversity and inclusion training including training on unconscious bias
+Diversity and inclusion training, including training on unconscious bias, to help recognize the potential for representative bias.

 Technology can help with all of the above.